Lucy Fitzgerald (footballer)

-Lucy Fitzgerald (born 29 November 2000) is an English footballer who plays as a midfielder for Women's Super League 2 club Charlton Athletic.
+Lucy Fitzgerald (born 29 November 2000) is an English footballer who plays as a midfielder for Women's Super League club Charlton Athletic.
 She has previously played for London City Lionesses.

 Club career

+London City Lionesses

-Fitzgerald joined the London City Lionesses for the 2018/19 season.
+Fitzgerald joined the London City Lionesses for the 2018–19 season.

 July 2024 it was announced that she signed a one-year contract extension with the London City Lionesses.

+Charlton Athletic

 On 26 July 2025, it was announced that Fitzgerald had signed for Women's Super League 2 side Charlton Athletic.
-On 14 September 2025, she scored the winning goal in the 83rd minute of Charlton's 2-1 win over Durham.
+On 14 September 2025, she scored the winning goal in the 83rd minute of Charlton's 2–1 win over Durham.